 The solar cell panels are supported by roofer-designed mounting systems that have been tested to withstand 100 mph winds and can work on almost every type of roofing material.
 Most modules can withstand one inch (2.5 cm) hailstones at 50 mph.
 That’s why they’re regularly installed in Arctic and Antarctic conditions.
 The face of the panels is made of tempered glass, which are quite strong like your car’s windshield.
 Skytech Solar’s solar panel system designers are experts in properly designing systems to withstand high winds.

 Finally, how long will my solar system last?

 PV modules are proven to last for decades.
-The oldest terrestrial modules are now nearly 45 years old and still going strong, so they can last for much longer than you’d typically own your own.
+The oldest terrestrial modules are now nearly 45 years old and still going strong, so they can last for much longer than you’d typically own your home.
 Most full-size modules carry 25-year warranties, reflecting their manufacturers’ faith in their durability.
 Skytech Solar can confidently expect solar panel systems to last in excess of 30 years.
 In addition, inverters typically have a life cycle of 10 to 15 years.
-Skytech Solar also uses micro-inverters which have 25-year manufacturer warranties.
+You can pay extra to increase the warranty on your inverters – up to 25 years.